With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 Others lauded the magazine and Ukraine’s first lady for bringing awareness to the suffering of Ukrainians, five months after Russia first invaded its neighboring country.

-In the cover photo, 44-year-old Zelenska wears a cream-colored blouse with rolled up sleeves, black trousers and flats.
+In the cover photo, 44-year-old Zelenska wears a cream-colored blouse with rolled up sleeves, black trousers, and flats.
 She sits on the stairs of the Ukrainian Parliament, leaning forward with hands intertwined between her knees.
 Her makeup is minimal, her hair casually tossed as she looks directly at the camera.
-Within hours Ukrainian women started using the hashtag #sitlikeagirl to share photos of themselves in the same pose as a show of solidarity.
+Within hours, Ukrainian women started using the hashtag #sitlikeagirl to share photos of themselves in the same pose as a show of solidarity.

 “We have no doubt we will prevail.”
 As the war in Ukraine enters a critical new phase, the country’s First Lady, Olena Zelenska, has become a key player—a frontline diplomat and the face of her nation’s emotional toll. https://t.co/DCXWYnzAsK pic.twitter.com/wcaY5IFGHf